 Adding this step to the design process has helped the team avoid rework.
 It also allows for cross-collaboration with the Android team.
 As either team builds features, they can use the other team’s diagram as a starting point and adapt it to their operating system.
 Every new feature has its own page in Confluence, and the team uses Lucidchart’s integration to insert diagrams that add a key visual component in a central location, so every team can access the information they need, when they need it.

 Visualizing technical systems

 Andrew Hayes, director of DevOps, relies on Lucidchart to visualize LivePerson’s technical systems.
 As head of the cloud center of excellence, he is tasked with driving a public cloud transformation for the company.
 In order to leverage the public cloud in a greater capacity, Andrew has to map out the AWS services LivePerson is using and establish guardrails and guidelines on what services they can use in the public cloud.
 Using Lucidchart’s AWS shape libraries, Andrew can easily draw up AWS network diagrams using the most up-to-date and industry-standard icons.

 Andrew’s team of DevOps engineers also relies on Lucidchart to map out schema designs for new applications or services.
 They create entity relationship diagrams that serve as internal documentation showing how the new application works.
-Not only do these diagrams help Andrew’s immediate team, but they’re also used by other teams to monitor the new application and fix issues that arise.
+Not only do these diagrams help Andrew’s immediate team, but they’re also used by other teams to monitor the new application and fix issues that arise in real time.